Marge: Quit comparing me to Ben Chapman!

 - Erika Berger in The Girl Who Kicked The Hornet's Nest leaves the left-wing monthly Millenium to be editor-in-chief at Sweden's largest conservative daily.
 She is immediately harassed and threatened.
 Subverted somewhat in that the main antagonist of that subplot didn't actually care that she was a woman in charge, only that she had refused to have sex with him in high school.

-- Droushnakovi in the Vorkosigan Saga is very tall and strong and gifted at martial arts and unarmed combat, but lives on a planet where anything like that is largely a male preserve.
-She has three older brothers who smuggle her into boys' judo classes, and finds a niche as a royal bodyguard as an adult.
+- In Barrayar, Droushnakovi is very tall and strong and gifted at martial arts and unarmed combat, but lives on a planet where anything like that is largely a male preserve.
+She has three older brothers who smuggle her into boys' judo classes, and finds a niche as an adult as bodyguard to the Princess.
+Cordelia (herself a soldier) thinks to herself that on any civilized planet Droushnakovi would be a decorated trooper by now, but instead is stuck babysitting high-class women all day.

 - In Catherine Blanton's novel Hold Fast to Dreams, Emmy Lou Jefferson must overcome racism in order to become a dancer.